Application of Quantum Annealing to Computation of Molecular Properties

 The embedding process maps the each sub-QUBO onto the D-Wave hardware's native topology~\cite{Pelofske_2024, Boothby2019} by forming chains of physical qubits to represent single logical variables.
-We used the default chain coupling strength to maintain consistent correlations during annealing while preventing chain dynamics from dominating the system's energy landscape~\cite{DWaveChainStrength:2022}.
-During the annealing process, we first map the subproblem onto the Pegasus graph structure of the D-Wave Advantage quantum processing unit.
+We used the default chain coupling strength during annealing ~\cite{DWaveChainStrength:2022}.
+During the annealing process, we first map the subproblem onto the Pegasus graph structure of the D-Wave Advantage quantum processing unit~(QPU).
 For each execution, we acquire a fixed ensemble of 1000 samples(anneals or number of reads), where each sample represents a specific configuration of the coefficients in the qubit state space.

-After obtaining the binary solutions from each independent sub-QUBO problem from annealer, we aggregate those solutions and proceed to a post-processing stage.
-This stage involves applying a steepest descent optimization at every value of $\lambda$ within the defined search interval $[\lambda_-, \lambda_+]$.
-At every value of $\lambda$ the annealer returns binary values of ${\vec{q}}$, totaling $NK$ bits.
+After obtaining the binary solutions from each independent sub-QUBO problem from the quantum annealer, we aggregate those solutions and proceed to a post-processing stage.
+This stage involves applying a steepest descent optimization at every value of $\lambda$ within the defined search interval $[\lambda_{\text{min}}, \lambda_{\text{max}}]$.
+For each value of $\lambda$ the annealer returns binary values of ${\vec{q}^{(m)}_{\text{opt}}}$ for each sub-QUBO.
 In our case, we have set $K = 10$ to encode each parameter with sufficient resolution.
-The entire implementation utilizes the tools available in D-Wave’s Ocean SDK~\cite{DwaveOceanSDK}, and specifically employs the D-Wave Advantage QPU for execution.
+The entire implementation utilizes the tools available in D-Wave’s Ocean SDK~\cite{DwaveOceanSDK}, and specifically employs the D-Wave Advantage quantum processing units(QPU) for execution.
+Then, the global solution~$(\vec{q}_{\text{raw}})$ of size $NK$ variables is constructed by combining partial solutions~$({\vec{q}^{(m)}_{\text{opt}}})$.
+We employ steepest descent minimization within the energy landscape $\xi(\vec{q}, \lambda)$, where at each iteration the algorithm selects the direction of maximal energy reduction.
+This refinement stage compensates for decomposition approximations by explicitly incorporating all inter-connected couplings from the original Hamiltonian.
+The converged solution $\vec{q}_{\text{final}}$ attains accuracy comparable to classical methods.

-This method begins with an $NK$-variable QUBO problem, due to the computational complexity of directly solving such large-scale problems, we employ a perturbative approximation to reduce the problem size while preserving the essential features of the solution space.
-In this work, the strategic partitioning of a large-scale QUBO problem into $M$ smaller, more tractable sub-QUBOs is employed.
-Each resulting sub-problem is then optimized independently to find a local solution, denoted as $\vec{q}^{(m)}$ for $m \in \{1, \dots, M\}$.
-The optimization of these sub-QUBOs can be performed using a variety of solvers, including quantum annealers or classical algorithms such as Simulated Annealing(SA).
-Although the decomposition methodology permits parallel execution on multiple quantum annealers, in this work the sub-QUBOs are optimized sequentially due to limited processor access, and thus the overall computational demand remains unchanged.